project-repo/cagebreak/README.md

       it would be sad to waste the effort.
     * Respect the [Code of Conduct](CODE_OF_CONDUCT.md) (To date, we've never had to intervene. - Keep it that way!)
-  * Name: Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a kiosk.
-      Since Cagebreak breaks the kiosk into tiles, the name Cagebreak seemed appropriate.
+  * Name: Cagebreak breaks the kiosk of [Cage](https://github.com/Hjdskes/cage) into tiles, hence the name.

 ## Installation